Wall Street says ready if Joaquin hits New York

-NEW YORK, Oct 1 (Reuters) - Wall Street has a new risk on its radar: Hurricane Joaquin.
+NEW YORK (Reuters) - Wall Street has a new risk on its radar: Hurricane Joaquin.

 The Category 4 hurricane, now pummeling the Bahamas, is the first major storm to threaten the U.S. East Coast since Superstorm Sandy devastated New York and New Jersey in October 2012.